20-alicial/20-alicial.github.io/_pages/research.md

 Poster talk given at Midwest Political Science Association Conference, Chicago, 2022.

 ## Ongoing Research
-1. How does neural event segmentation rate vary with age and clinical symptoms when viewing naturalistic stimuli?
+1. How does neural event segmentation rate vary with age and clinical symptoms when viewing naturalistic stimuli, and what are the best algorithms to estimate this? (advised by YC Leong)
-2. How can LLMs effectively help 'edit' negative autobiographical memories through recall & reconsolidation?
+2. How can we build graph-based representations of biases and stereotypes in commercial LLMs (e.g. ChatGPT) and use such representations for de-biasing? (advised by Xuechunzi Bai)